 - Non-federal eligible work study

-Park University also processes Missouri State Scholarships and Grants if the student meets the state requirements and deadlines:
+Park University also awards Missouri State Scholarships and Grants:

 - Access Missouri Grant

 - Marguerite Ross Barnett Program

 Park University works with the Department of Defense (please contact your Education Officer on base), the Veterans Administration other State programs (please contact the state Higher Education Department) and individual employers (please contact your Human Resources Office) to help process your education benefits through these agencies.
 You are responsible for providing your Campus Center Administrator all funding forms required for confirmation each term.